jondashkyle/dropout/readme.md

 - Cleanup a page to showcase only the content
 - Static files, no database, so super extendable
-- Fuck 🖕 platforms, this is a tool 🎉 for you
+- Tools 🎉 > Platforms 🖕

 ## usage